MileHacker Logo

 Franconian Switzerland

 A short drive or train ride away, this region is a paradise for hikers.
 It offers extensive hiking trails of diverse difficulty.
-The region is known for its unique rock formations and caves, making hikes more interesting.
-Detailed maps are available locally.
+The region is renowned for its unique rock formations and caves, making hikes more interesting.
+In-depth maps are available locally.

 Difficulty Levels